dreal/probreach/doc/translator.md

 An optional ```--verbose``` flag can be passed to the command line tool to print additional translation details.

-Upon successful translation, a *.slx* file with a matching model name will be created in the directory of the executable pdrh2simulink.
+Upon successful translation, a *.slx* file with a matching model name will be created in the current directory.
 Note that since no valid Matlab identifiers can contain dashes in their name, all dashes, "-", in the input files are replaced with underscores "_".

 ## Model Advice